camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 For a full list of available policies, refer to the [AWS EKS Access Policies documentation](https://docs.aws.amazon.com/eks/latest/userguide/access-policies.html).

-:::info
+:::info Module deprecation notice
-Please note that starting from version 2.x.x of this module, direct mappings through `aws_auth_roles` and `aws_auth_users` are no longer supported.
+Starting from version 2.x.x of this module, direct mappings through `aws_auth_roles` and `aws_auth_users` are no longer supported.
 If you are upgrading from version [1.x.x](https://github.com/camunda/camunda-tf-eks-module/releases/tag/1.0.3), you will need to fork the module and follow AWS's official instructions for managing the `aws-auth` ConfigMap.

 For more details, refer to the [official upgrade guide](https://github.com/terraform-aws-modules/terraform-aws-eks/blob/master/docs/UPGRADE-20.0.md).
 :::